 GSWA determines the ages of rock samples by measuring uranium, thorium and lead isotopes in zircon, baddeleyite, monazite and other minerals.
 The sensitive high-resolution ion microprobe (SHRIMP) in the John de Laeter Centre at Curtin University is used extensively, as are laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS) facilities in the John de Laeter Centre and the Centre for Microscopy, Characterisation and Analysis (CMCA) at the University of Western Australia.
 GSWA also collaborates with Ar/Ar geochronology specialists at the John de Laeter Centre to determine the ages of cooling, deformation and crystallization of rocks containing potassium-bearing minerals.

 Understanding crustal evolution, including the formation of mineral deposits, is enhanced by combining geochronological information with radiogenic isotope data, such as Lu–Hf and oxygen analyses of zircon crystals and Sm–Nd analyses of whole-rock samples.
-Using these techniques to elucidate both the temporal and spatial evolution of crust and mantle, particularly in underexplored areas, is an important tool for identifying new mineral provinces and improving exploration strategies in Western Australia.
+Using these techniques to elucidate both the temporal and spatial evolution of crust and mantle, particularly in underexplored areas, provides an important tool for identifying new mineral provinces and improving exploration strategies in Western Australia.
 Lu–Hf, Sm–Nd, oxygen and other isotope measurements, such as Re–Os and Rb–Sr, are obtained in collaboration with several university laboratories.

-Geochronology and isotope geology information can be accessed using GeoVIEW.WA.
+Geochronology and isotope geology information is best accessed using GeoVIEW.WA.
 This online interactive mapping system allows data to be viewed and searched together with other datasets, including Geoscience Australia geochronology data, geological maps and mineral exploration datasets.

 The information provided in GeoVIEW.WA is updated regularly.